Florida Supreme Court: PTSD Relevant in Self-Defense

 Why PTSD Matters in Self-Defense Cases

 PTSD can cause someone to experience heightened fear, hypervigilance, or automatic fight-or-flight responses.
 For veterans or others who have survived violence, these reactions are genuine and immediate.
-The Court recognized that these factors can be relevant to whether the defendant actually believed their life was in danger — the subjective component of self-defense.

-However, the jury must also find that the belief was objectively reasonable.
-That is where a skilled trial lawyer becomes essential.
-It takes strategy, preparation, and experience to present evidence in a way that satisfies both components of Florida’s law.
-The State must disprove self-defense beyond a reasonable doubt once the Defense makes a sufficient showing.
+That’s where a skilled trial lawyer becomes essential.
+It takes strategy, preparation, and experience to present PTSD evidence in a way that satisfies both components of Florida’s law.

-The Role of Skilled Defense Counsel
+What Skilled Defense Counsel Must Do

 Through careful questioning, visual evidence, and expert testimony, a strong defense can:

-This approach allows jurors to feel the urgency of the moment — legally, persuasively, and within the rules of evidence.
-A skilled Tampa attorney for self defense cases will have done this in past at trial–and you should ask prior to hiring an attorney on a self-defense case.
+This approach allows jurors to feel the urgency of the moment—legally, persuasively, and within the rules of evidence.

-Implications for Veterans and Trauma Survivors
+What This Means for Veterans and Trauma Survivors

 For veterans of war, first responders, and others living with PTSD, the Oquendo decision offers a meaningful step toward fairness.
-It recognizes that not all fear responses are the same — and that a person’s lived experience can shape how they perceive and respond to threats.
+It recognizes that not all fear responses are the same—and that a person’s lived experience can shape how they perceive and respond to threats.

 Yet the ruling also underscores the need for experienced representation.
 Without the right legal framing, PTSD evidence can easily be misunderstood or excluded.
 A seasoned defense attorney must connect the dots between the defendant’s internal belief and what the law considers reasonable.

-If you or a loved one faces a charge involving self-defense — especially a shooting, homicide, or violent confrontation — it’s critical to act quickly.
+If you or a loved one faces charges involving self-defense—especially a shooting, homicide, or violent confrontation—it’s critical to act quickly.
 These cases turn on evidence, perception, and presentation.
-The Brancato Law Firm, P.A. brings over 25 years of trial experience to defending clients across Tampa Bay, Hillsborough, Pinellas, and Pasco Counties.

 When your freedom is at stake, experience matters.
-Contact The Brancato Law Firm, P.A. at (813) 727-7159 to schedule a confidential consultation.

 What Our Clients Are Saying

 Rocky Brancato was able to provide me with legal help that I didn't even imagine was possible.
 Because of his experience and knowledge he got me life changing results and that is no exaggeration.
-Rocky has an in depth knowledge of his field, decades of experience, and...
+Rocky has an in depth knowledge of his field, decades of...

 E. M.

 Mr. Brancato deserves five stars from day one.
 He went over and beyond for me.
 He doesnt just handle small cases I was facing a trafficking fentanyl charge for something that I didnt do and Mr. Brancato got all of my charges dropped.
 He is a great attorney.
-He answered...
+He...

 Andrea M